jamchamb/renderizer/README.md

 it is assumed your files were created with a DPI of 72.
 If they weren't, use the `srcdpi` to specify the source dpi.

-Inkscape accepts `width` and `height` properties for exact output dimensions.
+Inkscape accepts pixel and density-independent dimension properties.
+To specify output dimensions in pixels, use `width-px` and `height-px`.
+To specify output dimensions in density-independent pixels, use `width-dp`, `height-dp`, and `screen-dpi`, where `screen-dpi` is the target device screen DPI.
 These properties override `dpi` - they're mutually exclusive.

 If you create `images/Icon.svg` at 57x57 *points* in inkscape, the above group